fg6/forACT/README.md

 *** Warning ***
 ACT cannot handle genome size > 2.1 GB, for genome of this size run instead single chromosome at a time in ACT:

 List possible chromosomes to view:

 	$ ./mypipeline.sh act_select list
 View up to 5 chromosomes:

 	$ ./mypipeline.sh act_select chr1 chr2 ...
+where chr1..chr2 are the name of the chromosomes to visualize.

 To view this project compared to another assembly (up to 5 chromosomes):